 - “Innovative Solutions”

-The first buzzword being “customer satisfaction,” this phrase holds little to no value when customer happiness is essential for any business.
-After all, there isn’t a business in existence that doesn’t value happy customers.
+The first buzzword “customer satisfaction,” holds little to no value when customer happiness is essential for any business.
+After all, there isn't a business in existence that doesn't value happy customers.

-The second buzzword “innovative,” holds no value.
+The second buzzword “innovative,” holds no significance.
 What does that mean to the consumer?
-Without context or evidence, it’s nothing more than business jargon.
+Without context or evidence, it's nothing more than business jargon.

 5. Filter which pages use DSA on your site

 If you have a variety of landing pages and want to implement DSAs, then choose “juicy” pages.

 Well, how do you know what is or isn't a juicy page?

 Look for specific pages containing an array of different copy Google sees a demand for.
 Google will use web crawling algorithms to scan your page and choose which search queries to show ads for.

 If Google scans a return policy page, they might not find the best search queries with text describing the product or services needed.
 A juicy page will contain an informative description copy.